mailgun/documentation/source/api-mailinglists.rst

     POST /lists/<address>/validate

-Validate all the members of the mailing list.
+Verify all the members of the mailing list.

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

 .. code-block:: url

     GET /lists/<address>/validate

-Retrieve current status of the mailing list validation job.
+Retrieve current status of the mailing list verification job.

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

 .. code-block:: url

     DELETE /lists/<address>/validate

-Cancel an active mailing list validation job.
+Cancel an active mailing list verification job.

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

 .. code-block:: url